-Restrictions that prevented foreigners from investing in Taiwars financial intermediary industry (including banks, credit cooperatives, bills finance firms, credit card issuance companies, and financial holding companies) and insurance industry (including life insurance, property insurance, and reinsurance) have been lifted.
+Restrictions that prevented foreigners from investing in Taiwan's financial intermediary industry (including banks, credit cooperatives, bills finance firms, credit card issuance companies, and financial holding companies) and insurance industry (including life insurance, property insurance, and reinsurance) have been lifted.
 Foreigners are now permitted to own up to 100% of the shares of a Taiwan financial institution.

-In order to comprehensively develop Taiwan's international finance sector, 58 banks have been approved to set up offshore banking units (OBUs), 18 securities brokers have been approved to establish offshore securities units (OSUs) and 20 insurance companies have been approved to establish offshore insurance units (OIUs), accounting for 8.58% of the total assets of the banks, securities companies, and insurance companies as of the end of 2022.
+In order to fully develop international financial businesses, 59 banks have been approved to set up offshore banking units (OBUs), 19 securities brokers have been approved to establish offshore securities units (OSUs) and 20 insurance companies have been approved to establish offshore insurance units (OIUs), accounting for 7.50% of the total assets of the banks, securities companies, and insurance companies.